nd265/clustering/_sources/clustering.md

-Now that we have `inertia` and `k` as columns in a data frame, we can make a line plot (Figure \@ref(fig:10-plot-choose-k)) and search for the "elbow" to find which value of K to use.
+Now that we have `inertia` and `k` as columns in a data frame, we can make a line plot ({numref}`plot`) and search for the "elbow" to find which value of K to use.
 We will drop the column `penguin_clusts` to make the plotting in altair feasible

 ```{code-cell} ipython3